-The person responsible for overseeing the provision for children with SEND is Mr A Prindiville (Headteacher).
+The person responsible for overseeing the provision for children with SEND is MMoran.

-The person co-ordinating the day to day provision of education for pupils with SEND is Ms L. Togher (SENCo) and Mrs A. McCafferty (SENCo from January 2023).
+The person co-ordinating the day to day provision of education for pupils with SEND is Ms J O'Connell (SENCo).

 3. Arrangements for coordinating SEND provision